Oneworld: 2012–2021: The second big expansion

 On 11 June 2012, SriLankan Airlines became Oneworld's latest member-elect, on the sidelines of the IATA World Air Transport Summit in Beijing.
-Cathay Pacific was SriLankan Airlines' sponsor through its alliance implementation programme.
+Cathay Pacific was SriLankan Airlines' sponsor through its alliance implementation program.
 Its membership implementation was expected to take around 18 months.
 On 1 May 2014, SriLankan Airlines became a full member of the alliance, making it the first airline in the Indian subcontinent to join any alliance.